“We do not have a God of chaos, nor do we satisfy the demands of justice and mercy by ignoring both.”

 If the individual sovereign States in the Union already have the constitutional power (Article 1, Section10) when “actually invaded, or in such imminent Danger as will not admit delay” to defend against invasions up to waging war, then do they not have the sovereign power to enforce the lawless borders in the absence of the Federal Government’s willingness to uphold the law?
 Or when the Federal Government ignores or breaks its constitutional oath?

 The State of Texas is unique.
-It already has a 21,000 member Texas National Guard which includes air components and Special Forces.
+It already has a 20,000-member Texas National Guard, which includes air components and Special Forces.
 The Texas Department of Public Safety has nearly 5,000 officers, including the Texas Rangers and State Troopers.
 It is a well-equipped force with air, marine, and intelligence capabilities combined with extensive experience on the Texas-Mexico border fighting cartels, smuggling, and gangs.
+In addition, the Texas State Guard has 2,000 well-trained personnel.

 After five decades, the political debate over illegal immigration, where the voters vote consistently for orderly and legal immigration and against unlawful entry – while Washington and big business interests continually sabotage those wishes – has come to a critical juncture.
 It is perhaps the last time to “get it right.”
 Texas voters should make their voices clear to the Legislature and Governor Abbott now – by every means possible.

-If Texas were to seal the vulnerable border crossing points and stop the flood of illegal aliens from crossing into the US in the first instance, the American people would have a chance in 2022 and 2024 to make their approval heard in Washington – and the courts.
+If Texas were to seal the vulnerable border crossing points and stop the flood of illegal aliens from crossing into the US in the first instance, the American people – just maybe – would have a chance to make their approval heard in Washington – and the courts.